Social security contributions

 The federal government levies goods and services tax (GST) at a rate of 10%.
 The GST is a value added tax (VAT) applied at each level in the manufacturing and marketing chain.
 It applies to most goods and services, and registered suppliers get credits for GST on inputs acquired to make taxable supplies.
 Supplies of digital currency receive equivalent GST treatment to supplies of money.

-Food, with some significant exceptions, exports, most health, medical, and educational supplies, and some other supplies are 'GST-free' (the equivalent of 'zero-rated' in other VAT jurisdictions).
-Since 1 January 2019, many feminine hygiene products are GST-free.
+Food, with some significant exceptions, exports, most health, medical, feminine hygiene products, educational supplies, and some other supplies are 'GST-free' (the equivalent of 'zero-rated' in other VAT jurisdictions).
 A registered supplier of a GST-free supply can recover relevant input tax credits, although the supply is not taxable.

 Residential rents, the second or later supply of residential premises, most financial supplies, and some other supplies are 'input-taxed' ('exempt' in other VAT jurisdictions) and are not subject to GST.
 However, the supplier cannot recover relevant input tax credits, except for financial suppliers who may obtain a reduced input tax credit of 75% of the GST on the acquisition of certain services.